krdecker/frontend-nanodegree-mobile-portfolio/myREADME.md

 - images - source locally rather than from remote dbase - change index.html "src=" 3rd testing: - ngronk to PageSpeed Test: 74/100 mobile 84/100 desktop

+compress images - grunt-contrib-imagemin pizzeria.jpg - too LARGE for imagemin - throws EPIPE error made a thumb size version with GIMP - put it in img/comp with other compressed images